 There is a number of limitations regarding the import:

-settings are merged on "by file" basis.
-This means that new files are added, but no settings files are merged. e.g. if a project being imported already exists on the target server, it's parameters, project features, plugin settings will not be merged.
+Settings are merged on the "by file" basis.
+This means that new files are added but no settings files are merged.
+For example, if a project being imported already exists on the target server, its parameters, project features, and plugin settings will not be merged.

-global server settings (authentication schemes, custom roles, etc.) are not imported;
+Global server settings (authentication schemes, custom roles, and so on) are not imported.

 Moving artifacts and logs